jbuerkle/WoWsRibbonBingo/README.md

     - 8d: You have an extra life.
 9. Rules for extra lives:
     - 9a: You gain 1 token for every match which applies to rule 8a or 8b.
-    - 9b: You gain 1 token for every successful match (as per rule 7).
+    - 9b: You gain 1 token for every successful match as per rule 7.
 This rule stacks with rule 9a.
     - 9c: 6 tokens are automatically converted to 1 extra life.
     - 9d: Whenever an unsuccessful match would otherwise end the challenge for you, in case you have an extra life, it is automatically consumed, and you keep any unlocked rewards (rule 8d).